QuentG/ytrack-php-8/subjects/say-hello-to-functions/README.md

 Create a function `sayHelloTo` who say "Hello $name".

-`getDirection` with the following available parameters :
+`sayHelloTo` with the following available parameters :
  - The name : `string`

 ### Notions